-For Muggle (non-magical) Parents
+For non-magical Parents

-If you are utterly (or even slightly) confused by this website and have little idea of what to expect from sending your child to Fiddleheart Academy, we implore you to read this muggle parent orientation letter.
+If you are utterly (or even slightly) confused by this website and have little idea of what to expect from sending your child to Fiddleheart Academy, we implore you to read this non-magical parent orientation letter.

-The success of this camp comes directly from the enthusiasm of the students and staff for this world of wizardry.
+The success of this camp comes directly from the enthusiasm of the students and staff for this worlds built on magic..
 What creates a captivating experience is our collective ability to immerse ourselves in this richly detailed fantasy world.
 The staff are all "in character" as various witches and wizards and we do our best to stay true to the spirit of the stories while adding our own details and flair.
 We also make the magic as real as we can within the limits of the non-magical world.
 Please be sure that your child understands both our intentions and our limitations, that we are playing characters within a fictional world who may need to leave character in order to counsel and support our students under certain circumstances.